At Utzy we are dedicated to providing truthful, honest information that helps you to live a healthier lifestyle

 Below we’ll dig into 4 major benefits of Elderberry.

-This was backed by a double-blind, placebo controlled study conducted in 2011.
+Elderberry's immune-supporting properties are backed by a double-blind, placebo-controlled study conducted in 2011.

 The researchers found that of airline passengers that got sick while traveling overseas on a flight, the individuals that took Elderberry before and after the trip had a significant reduction in cold duration (2).